-If you completed last week’s inquiry into what has caused you to feel blind-sided, congratulations!
-You’re that much more in charge of handling the next unwelcome surprise that comes along.
+Are you aware of what causes you to feel blind-sided?
+Most of us realize it after the fact, but when we stop and think about it, we know certain behaviors or attitudes always throw us off course.
+That awareness can help you to feel more in charge of handling the next unwelcome surprise that comes along.
 Especially the big ones – they can really take you out!

 Today I invite you to take it a little deeper and get even more benefit from doing that inquiry.